Nespresso vs Keurig. They’re two of the biggest names in the single serve coffee game, and ultimately you may have to choose between them.

 Some of their machines come with a built-in frother for lattes, cappuccinos and other cafe beverages, but for those that don’t you can add on their hand-pump frother.
 It actually works surprisingly well and is included with most models.

-Keurig is the leader of the US single serve market and has released over 50 different models in their decade-plus of dominance.
+Keurig is the leader of the US single-serve market and has released over 60 different models in its decade-plus of dominance.